The purposes of the Club are:

 25. (1) A general meeting may be adjourned from time to time and from place to place, but business must not be conducted at an adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.

 (2) When a meeting is adjourned for 10 days or more, a notice of the adjourned meeting must be given as in the case of the original meeting.

 (3) Except as provided in this bylaw, it is not necessary to give notice of an adjournment or of the business to be conducted at an adjourned general meeting.

-21 (1) A resolution proposed at a meeting need not be seconded, and the chair of a meeting may move or propose a resolution.
+26. (1) A resolution proposed at a meeting must be seconded, and the chair of a meeting may move or propose a resolution.

-22 (1) A member in good standing present at a meeting of members is entitled to one vote.
+27. (1) A member in good standing, present at a meeting of members, is entitled to one vote.

 (2) Voting is by show of hands.